Lindy Ryan’s new novel: Throw Me to the Wolves. An Urban Retreat for writers and yoga enthusiasts. League of Women Voters workshop on running for public office. Alaska Public Garden Day.

 - And how Alaska Public Garden’s Day will be celebrated at the Jensen-Olson Arboretum this Saturday.

-Andy Kline hosts today’s program.
+Andy Kline hosts this Friday’s program.
 You can catch Juneau Afternoon, Tuesday through Friday, live at 3:00 p.m. on KTOO Juneau 104.3.
 The rebroadcast airs at 7:00 p.m. on KTOO.
 You can also listen online at ktoo.org.

 For more information about Juneau Afternoon or to schedule time on the show, email juneauafternoon@ktoo.org.
 FYI: Juneau Afternoon is often fully booked two weeks in advance.